 A corporate governance statement has been prepared.
 Information in accordance with Chapter 6, Article 6(2), clauses 2 to 6 of the Swedish Company Accounts Act and Chapter 7, Article 31(2) of the same act is consistent with the other parts of the annual financial statements and is also compliant with the Swedish Company Accounts Act.

-Öhrlings PricewaterhouseCoopers AB was appointed auditor of CTT Systems AB (publ) by the Annual General Meeting on 4 May 2023 and has been the company's auditor since then.
+Öhrlings PricewaterhouseCoopers AB was appointed auditor of CTT Systems AB (publ) by the Annual General Meeting on 6 May 2024 and has been the company's auditor since the Annual General Meeting on 4 May 2023